 How We Work

 The primary mission of the Nancy Lurie Marks (NLM) Family Foundation is to help people with autism lead fulfilling and rewarding lives.
 The Foundation is committed to understanding autism from a scientific perspective, increasing opportunities and services available to the autism community and educating the public about autism.
-In pursuit of its mission, the Foundation develops and provides grants to programs in research, clinical care, policy, advocacy and education with the overarching aim of enhancing the lives of individuals with autism.
+In pursuit of its mission, the Foundation develops and provides grants to programs in research, clinical care, policy, advocacy and education with the overarching aim of enhancing the lives of autistic individuals.

 The NLM Family Foundation has a proactive strategy to identify organizations that fit funding criteria and have the greatest potential to help the Foundation achieve its goals.
 All grant inquiries and applications for funding are by invitation only.
 Due to the high volume of requests that the Foundation receives annually, the Foundation is unable to respond to unsolicited requests.